scala/docs.scala-lang/_overviews/toolkit/sttp-json.md

 To run the program, you need to define the `GITHUB_TOKEN` environment variable.
 Running the program should print your own login.

-## Sending and receiving Scala object using JSON
+## Sending and receiving Scala objects using JSON

-Alternatively, you can use uPickle to send Scala object using JSON.
+Alternatively, you can use uPickle to send or receive Scala objects using JSON.
-Read the followin to learn [*How to serialize an object to JSON*](/toolkit/upickle-serialize) and [*How to deserialize JSON to an object*](/toolkit/upickle-deserialize-json).
+Read the following to learn [*How to serialize an object to JSON*](/toolkit/upickle-serialize) and [*How to deserialize JSON to an object*](/toolkit/upickle-deserialize).